Real and Personal Property

 Personal property tax applies to, but is not limited to, machinery and equipment, construction in progress, computer equipment, office furniture and fixtures, leasehold improvements, supplies, expensed items, unregistered motor vehicles, recreational vehicles, manufactured homes, aircrafts, watercrafts, and other property.

 When estimating revenues, counties must consider the likelihood of failing to collect 100% of total taxes billed in a given year.
-In Orange County, the overall collection rate budgeted in FY 2017-18 was 99.10% and for FY 2018-19 is 99.20%.
+In Orange County, the overall collection rate has consistently been above 99%.
 The County uses all property tax proceeds to fund General Fund expenditures.

 Depending on a property's location in Orange County, additional municipal, fire, school, and other district tax rates may apply.